 Once you know all the requirements, you can apply further security measures like:

 For organizations operating within a digital ecosystem, data privacy legislation and security are of the utmost importance.
 But at the same time, they create serious challenges.
-Privacy laws vary across countries, and beside local ones there are international rules, like GDPR.
+Privacy laws vary across countries, and besides local ones, there are international rules, like GDPR.

 For instance, China and Russia only allow for storage of their citizens’ personally identifiable information within their respective borders.
 The same rule applies to the European Economic Area (including EU Member States plus Iceland, Liechtenstein, and Norway).